JulianLPerry/JulianLPerry/README.md

-Placing here as a publicly accessible version of my slides and written tutorial on the theory and implementation of multilevel-regression with poststratification (MRP).
-Originally written for STAT 160 at Harvard.
+Placing here as a publicly accessible version of my written tutorial (and slides) on multilevel regression with poststratification (MRP), starting from theory and then demonstrating via example.
+Originally written for Harvard's STAT 160.

 <!--
 **JulianLPerry/JulianLPerry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.